 Except most of the kids don’t get along.
 And they’ll be gone all summer.
 And none of them have sailed before.
 And worst of all—because they booked at the last minute—they got the destination nobody else wanted: the frigid and remote South Georgia Islands.

-But there’s one other hitch: They’ll never see their families or friends again.
-Because just days after they leave, a plague starts spreading like wildfire, turning most of its survivors into shrieking, cannibalistic rage-monsters.
+But there’s one other hitch: they’ll never see their families or friends again.
+Just days after they leave, a plague starts spreading like wildfire, turning most of its survivors into shrieking, cannibalistic rage-monsters.
 So with their past dying as fast as the world that shaped it, the kids’ hated destination becomes their one hope for survival.

 But it’s an uncertain hope.
 Not only are other hostile survivors headed there, but South Georgia Island is unable to support permanent habitation.
 So if the strange crew of the Voyager doesn’t come up with a further plan, they are—in every sense—heading straight toward the end of the world.